GitJournal/dart-git/README.md

 This project has been heavily inspired by the [go-git](https://github.com/go-git/go-git/) project and has often adapted code from that project. go-git is licensed under Apache License Version 2.0

-dart-git is licensed under Affero General Public License 3.0, see [LICENSE](LICENSE)
+dart-git is licensed under Apache License Version 2.0, see [LICENSE](LICENSE)